 Add the wine, and simmer uncovered, 5 minutes, then add the tomatoes, stock (broth) and salt to taste.
 Simmer over low heat 30 minutes.
 Keep the sauce hot.

-When ready to serve, stir in the cheese, cream and parsley, then heat the sauce until piping hot but do not boil.
+Just before the pasta is ready add the cheese, cream and parsley, and stir to combine.
+Heat the sauce until piping hot but do not boil.
 Toss in the pasta so that it absorbs the sauce, then toss in the zucchini.
 Serve immediately.

 myfavouritepastime.com Last Updated: August 25, 2019

 Zukes give it a certain flavor, & certainly a distinctive texture.
 The cayenne, paprika gives it a depth & taste which is different than the rest.
 Very nice.

 Hi Liz!
 These shells are amazing, the pasta is perfect because it catches the sauce! wow!
 Have you also tried to add mozzarella?